 �volatility in the political and economic environment;

-�changes in the availability of qualified people, including management, technical, compliance, and sales personnel;
+�changes in the availability of qualified people; and

-�the possible effects of negative publicity on our reputation and the value of our brand; and
+�the possible effects of negative publicity on our reputation and the value of our brand.

-Our investor presentation regarding the financial results for the second quarter is available and accessible on our Paychex Investor Relations page at https://investor.paychex.com .
-Information available on our website is not a part of, and is not incorporated into, this Form 10-Q. We intend to make future investor presentations available exclusively on our Paychex Investor Relations page.
+Our investor presentation regarding the financial results for the first quarter is available and accessible on our Paychex Investor Relations portal at https://investor.paychex.com .
+Information available on our website is not a part of, and is not incorporated into, this Form 10-Q. We intend to make future investor presentations available exclusively on our Paychex Investor Relations portal.

-We continue to focus on driving growth in the number of clients, revenue per client, total revenue and profits, while delivering superior service and technology solutions to our clients and their employees.
-We maintain industry-leading margins by managing our personnel costs and expenses while continuing to invest in our business, particularly in leading-edge technology and go-to-market tools and resources.
+We continue to focus on driving growth in the number of clients, revenue per client, total revenue, and profits, while providing industry-leading technology solutions and services to our clients and their employees.
+We maintain industry-leading margins by managing our personnel costs and expenses while continuing to invest in our business, particularly in sales and marketing and innovative technology.
 We believe these investments are critical to our success.
-Looking to the future, we believe that investing in our products, people, and service capabilities will position us to capitalize on opportunities for long-term growth.
+Looking to the future, we believe that investing in our products, people, and technology-enabled service capabilities will position us to capitalize on opportunities for long-term growth.

 Table of Contents

-For further analysis of our results of operations for the second quarter and six months, and our financial position as of November 30, 2020, refer to the tables and analysis in the "Results of Operations" and "Liquidity and Capital Resources" sections of this Item 2.
+For further analysis of our results of operations for the first quarter and prior year period, and our financial position as of August 31, 2021, refer to the tables and analysis in the "Results of Operations" and "Liquidity and Capital Resources" sections of this Item 2.

 Table of Contents